On the Efficiency of Highly Stratified Experiments: Recommendations for Empirical Practice

 \section{Recommendations for Empirical Practice}

 We conclude with some recommendations for empirical practice based on our theoretical results.
-Overall, our findings highlight the general benefit of fine stratification for designing efficient experiments: finely stratified experiments ``automatically" perform fully-efficient regression adjustment for a large class of interesting parameters.
-This generalizes similar observations made by \cite{bai2022inference}, \cite{bai2022optimality} and \cite{cytrynbaum2023designing} for the special case of estimating the ATE.
+Overall, our findings highlight the general benefit of highly stratified designs for designing efficient experiments: highly stratified experiments ``automatically'' perform fully-efficient covariate adjustment for a large class of interesting parameters.
+This finding generalizes similar observations made by \cite{bai2022inference}, \cite{bai2022optimality} and \cite{cytrynbaum2023designing} for the special case of estimating the ATE.

-One caveat to this result, however, is that it crucially hinges on the assumption that units within each block are sufficiently ``close" (Assumption \ref{ass:pair}), and such a condition becomes difficult to satisfy as the dimension of $X_i$ increases.
-For this reason, we recommend that practitioners construct their blocks using a small subset of the baseline covariates which they feel are the most relevant \citep[for instance, the baseline level of the experimental outcome, as suggested by][]{bruhn2009pursuit}.
+Our simulation evidence suggests, however, that highly stratified experiments may produce less precise estimates than (correctly specified) covariate adjustment when the the dimension of $X_i$ is large relative to the sample size.
+For this reason, we recommend that practitioners construct their blocks using a subset of the baseline covariates that they believe have the highest explanatory power in terms of the nonparametric $R^2$ in \eqref{eq:R2}; the pre-treatment measure of the outcomes of interest, for example, is typically believed to be one such covariate \citep[see, in particular,][]{bruhn2009pursuit}.
 The experimental data can then be analyzed efficiently using an unadjusted method-of-moments estimator.

-If one wishes to perform regression adjustment with additional covariates beyond those used for blocking, then this can be done {\it ex post}, although we caution that care must be taken to ensure that the adjustment is performed in such a way that it guarantees a gain in efficiency: see \cite{bai2023covariate} and \cite{cytrynbaum2023covariate} for related discussions.
-Recent work has developed such methods of covariate adjustment for specific parameters of interest \citep[see, for instance,][]{bai2023covariate, bai2023inference-1, bai2023late, cytrynbaum2023covariate}, but we leave the development of a method of covariate adjustment which applies at the level of generality considered in this paper to future work.
+If one wishes to perform covariate adjustment with additional covariates beyond those used for blocking, then this can be done {\it ex-post}.
+As discussed in Remark \ref{rem:adj}, the scope for improvement from covariate adjustment is limited by the nonparametric $R^2$ from the regression of the moment functions on the additional covariates, conditional on the ones used for matching; if one has already matched on the covariates with the highest explanatory power, then the potential gain in efficiency from adjusting for these additional covariates may be limited.
+We further caution that care must be taken to ensure that the adjustment is performed in such a way that it guarantees a gain in efficiency: see \cite{bai2024covariate} and \cite{cytrynbaum2023covariate} for related discussion.
+Recent work has developed such methods of covariate adjustment for specific parameters of interest \citep[see, for instance,][]{bai2024covariate, bai2024inference-1, bai2025inference,cytrynbaum2023covariate}, but we leave the development of a method of covariate adjustment which applies at the level of generality considered in this paper to future work.